Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 ### Individually

-A follow on exercise to today's Activity 1:
+This exercise follows on today's Activity 1...

 **Resources Required**

 - you can use your completed app from Activity 1

-**TODO:** In the tutorial below, complete this sections:
+**TODO:** In the tutorial below, complete this section:

 - "How and when to use child coordinators"